Cohesion policy 2014-2020

 - SDG 15 Life on land: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss

-The EU supports also other goals through different spending programmes that are out of scope for this presentation (e.g. the European Maritime and Fisheries Fund contributes to SDG 14 Life below water).
+Other EU spending programmes, out of scope for this presentation, support SGDs 2 and 14 (e.g. the Fund for European Aid to the most Deprived addresses SDG 2 Zero Hunger, the European Maritime and Fisheries Fund contributes to SDG 14 Life below water).

 2. Overview of Cohesion policy planned amounts by SDG

 Before digging into the data, it is important to explain how we have mapped Cohesion policy thematic financial allocations to the SDGs.

 Under Cohesion policy a list of 123 intervention fields are used to breakdown the EU budget into thematic actions (find out more in this data story).
 We have made a 1-to-1 correspondence between categories of intervention and SDGs, leading to the identification of a "prevailing" SDG for each intervention field.
 This avoids double counting the investment under the intervention fields.
 However, many cohesion categories of intervention contribute to more than a single SDG.
 This data story therefore presents a simplified understanding of how cohesion funding serves the SGDs and in some cases understates the contribution to SDGs (see the SDG 13 climate action goal below).
 It should also be noted that the objectives of multiple SDGs are strongly interrelated.

 - Use the global filter below to filter all charts on this page by Member State, year or by EU fund.